sundarsan/ios/README.md

 ### Referring to an object

-When you make an object, refer to it with the `self` keyword.
+In your class definition, refer to the object that will be running the code using the `self` keyword.
+This is the same as the `this` keyword in Java.

 ### Constructor

+Make a constructor by defining an `init` function.

 ```swift
 class TheClass {